tonyc973/Yokai/README.md

 # Build and run the repl
 zig build run-repl

-# Build and run the daemon
+# Run the daemon
-zig build run-daemon
+uv run python3 repl/main.py

 # Build and run the tests
 zig build test